markpmlim/BookOfShaders/Readme.md

 To support the loading of graphic files (Chapter on Image Processing), changes are required to the source file "GLViewController.swift"; ref: Figure5.2.playground.

 XCode playgrounds, unlike a normal XCode project, only supports the Swift programming language.
-Third-party source code like FreeImage, SOIL, ASSIMP etc. are written in C++ and therefore cannot be imported into and compiled in these playgrounds.
+Third-party source code like FreeImage, SOIL, ASSIMP etc. are usually written in C++ and therefore cannot be imported into and compiled in these playgrounds.

 Fortunately, macOS/iOS has a class of objects named "GLKTextureLoader" which can be used to facilitate the loading and instantiation of OpenGL texture ids.